 There are no notions of a perfect utopia and we may never solve all of our problems, but we can certainly design and build a strikingly superior environment to advance the lives of all human beings.

 Redesigning society may appear extraordinarily difficult, but not really.
-We have the absolute freedom to do whatever it is we want.
-The only thing holding us back are the limitations we impose on ourselves.
+We have the absolute freedom to do whatever it is we want to do.
+The only things holding us back are the limitations we impose on ourselves.

 History’s Last Laugh